 Symptom Action All or some keys on the keyboard do not work.
-Verify that: The computer is turned on.
-The keyboard cable is securely connected to the keyboard connector on the computer.
+Verify that: 1.
+The computer is turned on.
+2. The keyboard cable is securely connected to the keyboard connector on the computer.
 For the location of the keyboard connector, see "Connecting cables" on page 8.
-If one or more of the Rapid Access buttons are the only keys that are not working, you might have these buttons disabled or not assigned to a function.
+3. If one or more of the Rapid Access buttons are the only keys that are not working, you might have these buttons disabled or not assigned to a function.
 Use the help system in the Rapid Access Customization Keyboard program to help diagnose problems with Rapid Access Buttons.
-To access the program and start the help system: The mouse or pointing device does not work.
-Verify that: The mouse or pointing-device cable is securely attached to the proper connector on the computer.
+To access the program and start the help system: a.
+From the Windows desktop, click Start. b.
+Select Settings, and then click Control Panel.
+Double-click Keyboard (Rapid Access).
+The Rapid Access Keyboard Customization program starts. d.
+Click Help.
+If you cannot correct the problem, have the computer serviced.
+The mouse or pointing Verify that: device does not work.
+The mouse or pointing-device cable is securely attached to the proper connector on the computer.
 Depending on the type of mouse you have, the mouse cable will connect to either the USB or PS/2 mouse connector.
 To find the mouse and serial connectors, see "Connecting cables" on page 8.
-The device drivers for the mouse are installed correctly.
+2. The device drivers for the mouse are installed correctly.
 If you cannot correct the problem, have the computer serviced.